campbead/LoZscraper/README.md

 - "-run" `-run=1345` this species the run number for the first run that begins after your start time.

 ## The data
-Output will be an sqlite database .db file of the samename as your video.
+Output will be an sqlite database .db file of the same name as your video.

 ## Workflow